inspec/inspec-aws/docs/resources/aws_batch_job_definitions.md

 ### be_available

-Use `should` to check if the job_definition name is available.
+Use `should` to check if the entity is available.

     describe aws_batch_job_definitions do
       it { should be_available }